MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

    "osType": "[parameters('osType')]"
    ```

-    >**Note**: These parameters are removed since the are not applicable to the current deployment.
-In particular, souceResourceId, sourceUri, osType, and hyperVGeneration parameters are applicable to creating an Azure disk from an existing VHD file.
+    >**Note**: These parameters are removed since they are not applicable to the current deployment.
+In particular, sourceResourceId, sourceUri, osType, and hyperVGeneration parameters are applicable to creating an Azure disk from an existing VHD file.

 1. In addition, remove the trailing comma from the following line: